dsanson/bibdesk-pandoc-export-templates/README.md

 Exporting Markdown-formatted Reference Lists from BibDesk
 =========================================================

-`citeServiceTemplate-pandoc-bib.txt` and
+`exportMarkdownReferences.txt` and
-`citeServiceTemplate-pandoc-bib-script.sh` are a BibDesk template and a postprocessing shell script that together export markdown formatted reference lists.
+`exportMarkdownReferences.sh` are a BibDesk template and a postprocessing shell script that together export markdown formatted reference lists.